openpowerquality/opq/gitbook/datamodel/description.md

 The **box_id** field is a unique string identifier for the OPQBox.
 This value is always referenced throughout the data model when we need to store a box_id value within a document.

 The **name** field is a unique user-friendly string identifier for the OPQBox.
-Unlike the **box_id** value, which is often use internally throughout the data model, the **name** value should be thought of as the external representation of the OPQBox.
+Unlike the **box_id** value, which is often used internally throughout the data model, the **name** value should be thought of as the external representation of the OPQBox.

 The **description** field is optional and can be used to further describe an OPQBox.